SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental Setup

 \subsection{Prompts}

 Our prompting strategy uses templates for both response generation and evaluation.
-For candidate models, we use few-shot Chain-of-Thought (CoT) prompts with 6 examples per dataset to elicit detailed, reasoning-based responses.
-For the TALE framework, we design module-specific prompts that combine role instructions with step-by-step reasoning guidance.
-Each module (query generation, evidence summarization, reflection, and judgment) uses a one-shot prompt template that demonstrates the expected input-output behavior.
-These prompts are crafted to encourage explicit reasoning and evidence-focused analysis without assuming the correctness of any particular answer.
-See Appendix~\ref{app:prompting} for examples.
+For candidate models, we use few-shot Chain-of-Thought (CoT) prompts with 6 fixed exemplars per dataset to elicit detailed, reasoning-based responses, a strategy well-suited to free-form QA~\citep{gou2024criticllms}.
+In SAGE, we design module-specific prompts that combine role instructions with a step-by-step reasoning guide (see Appendix~\ref{app:prompting}).